xinyej/Projects/Group Project - Tutorial for Parametric and Nonparametric ANOVA/README.md

 # Group Project – Tutorial for Parametric and Nonparametric ANOVA
-Some documents regarding Group Project, by Xinye.
+Some documents regarding the group project, by Xinye.